MEP Publishers is a small, family-run business where humour and eccentricity are valued as intrinsic parts of creativity.

-Halcyon Salazar (General Manager) has extensive experience and training in communications and management, and worked for many years as assistant general manager at the Trinidad & Tobago Guardian.
+Halcyon has extensive experience and training in communications and management, and worked for many years as assistant general manager at the Trinidad & Tobago Guardian.
 She has also worked with Pier 1, GEM Radio, Music Radio 97, and radio stations in Florida, USA.
 An animal lover like most of her staff, she’s passionate about health, wellness, culture and philanthropy.

 Yuri is the business development manager for Discover Trinidad & Tobago and Contact Magazine (Trinidad Sales).
 He has also sold advertising for Caribbean Beat and ENERGY Caribbean.
 He has over 20 years’ experience in sales, marketing, accounting and business development.
 He also volunteers with a number of local charities.
 He is a dedicated family man, and keenly interested in community and social development.

-Jacqueline Smith manages production and distribution at MEP, itogether with some administrative and accounting duties, after working at Neal & Massy Holdings for over 15 years.
+Jacqueline manages production and distribution at MEP, itogether with some administrative and accounting duties, after working at Neal & Massy Holdings for over 15 years.
 She is also a Music Festival-winning singer, and member of the Marionettes Chorale.
 She claims to bring some sanity and stability to MEP’s motley crew.